MyersGroup/PeakCaller/README.md

 Total runtime ~ 20 mins on 16 core server.

-We can also 'force call' p-values and enrichments at abitrary locations, for example in the example below we're force calling Sample2 at the peak postions from Sample1 (you can use any BED file for --forcepositions):
+We can also 'force call' p-values and enrichments at abitrary locations, In the example below we're force calling Sample2 at the peak postions from Sample1 (you can use any BED file for --forcepositions):

 ```